Strategies in Communication: Your Guide to Better Connections

 2. Nonverbal communication

-Nonverbal communication refers to the nuisances that you may not even be aware of when speaking with someone or a group of people.
 Your gestures, body language, and facial expressions are all means of nonverbal communication.
 Ironically, watching others is one of the best ways to improve nonverbal communication.
 Do they make eye contact?
 Are their arms crossed?
 Are they talking with their hands a lot?
 Being aware of others' nonverbal communication can help create awareness of your own, and you may be able to control your body language better when communicating.

 3. Visual communication

-Visual communication is considered anything you use to convey information that the eyes can see.
-This can be a visual aid like a presentation, document, image, infographic, and so on.
 Visual communication can supplement what you say and give listeners a tangible example.
-For instance, if you’re writing a group email to your team about the timeline of a project you’re working on, you want to communicate your progress and needs thus far.
-Instead of writing it all out, create a bar graph to show improvement, attach it to the email, or screenshot the image and place it in the body of the email.
+For instance, if you’re writing a group email to your team about the timeline of a project, instead of writing it all out, create a bar graph to show improvement and attach it to the email.
 This would be a visual way to communicate the needs of the project.

 4. Written communication

 Written communication encompasses anything written or typed—from text messages to memos and reports to emails.
 To improve your written communication, use templates for reference and keep samples of good writing pieces you’ve done in the past.
-Remember, you can’t always read the tone of written communication, so rely on punctuation and simplicity and avoid jokes or sarcasm to prevent miscommunication.
+Remember, you can’t always read the tone of written communication, so rely on punctuation and simplicity, and avoid jokes or sarcasm to prevent miscommunication.

 Read more: 7 Ways to Improve Your Writing Skills